NFL legend Shannon Sharpe slammed UFC fighter Josh Hokit for his controversial comments about former first lady Michelle Obama.

 “Michelle Obama is a man!
 Am I right, America?”

-“When you go outside and try to take a jab at something, bro, come on, bro.
-You’re not that funny.
-You’re not that entertaining, and nobody thought you were funny,” Sharpe said on his show.
-“All you did was perpetuate a racial stereotype that they’ve been saying for years.
+“When you go outside and try to take a jab at something, you’re not that funny.
+You’re not that entertaining, and nobody thought you were funny,” Sharpe said.

 “The false allegations – that our matches were fixed – hurt, cut and ripped into us deeply.
 The undercurrent of racism was painful, confusing and unfair.”